Ghost-chu/QuickShop-Reremake/.github/ISSUE_TEMPLATE/performance.md

 ---
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 README BEFORE REPORTING:
 Don't upload timings, we only accept Spark sampler result.
-If you issue not upload spark sampler result, you issue will closed without any reply.
+If you issue not upload spark sampler result, your issue will be closed without any reply.
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 **Describe the issue**
 A clear and concise description of what the bug is.